SBelkaid/Python4Linguist/README.md

 generateKML.py extracts all locations from all theses from one master programme, gather all coordinates for these entities and put them in KML.

-To show the stats on a more general level instead of an individual author, uncomment:
+To show the stats on a more general level instead of an individual author, uncomment the following lines in showStats.py:

 ```shell
 	# statsPerLanguageAndProgram(stats)